dszakallas/ldbc_snb_datagen_blogpost/readme.md

 | 1000 | 30      | Spark    | i3.xlarge     | 47            | 1.41                    |
 | 3000 | 90      | Spark    | i3.xlarge     | 47            | 1.41                    |

 A similar trend here, however the run times are around 70% of the MapReduce version.
-You can see that the larger scale factors (SF1000 and SF3000), yielded a suprisingly long runtime.
-On the metrics charts of SF100, we can see a fully utilized CPU, except at the end, when the results are serialized in one go and the CPU is basically idle (the snapshot of the diagram doesn't include this part unfortunately).
-We can see that Spark used up all memory pretty fast even in case of SF100.
-My hypothesis attributes the slowdowns noticed in SF1000 and SF3000 to the fact that the nodes are running low on memory, and have to calculate RDDs multiple times (no disk level serialization was used here).
-In fact, I encountered a few OOM errors when running SF3000, so I decided adding some juice (CPU and RAM) to the nodes.
+It can be seen that the larger scale factors (SF1000 and SF3000) yielded a suprisingly long runtime.
+On the metric charts of SF100 the CPU shows full utilization, except at the end, when the results are serialized in one go and the CPU is basically idle (the snapshot of the diagram doesn't include this part unfortunately).
+Spark can be seen to have used up all memory pretty fast even in case of SF100.
+This appears to be the driving force behind the slowdowns noticed in SF1000 and SF3000 as the nodes are running low on memory, and have to calculate RDDs multiple times (no disk level serialization was used here).
+In fact, a few OOM errors were encountered when running SF3000, requiring an increase in the CPU and RAM allocated to the nodes.

 ![Full CPU utilization for Spark (SF100)](spark_sf100_cpu_load.png) Full CPU utilization for Spark (SF100, last graph shows master)